MFMcNolt/tech-blog/README.md

 # Tech Blog

 ## Description

+Unforuntely for me, this challenge really challenge me and I was unsuccessful with rendering on Localhost which then stopped me from being able to deploy to Heroku.
+This was so challenging for me as I could not debug my system no matter what.
+I realize how useful the console.log usage is and I regret not using it in this challenge.
+I also learnt that I need to learn a better execution model.
+Throughout this course, I have found 'where to begin' with these challenges one of the hardest lessons!

-The Tech Blog CMS is a content management system that allows developers to publish blog posts, read articles from other developers, and engage in discussions through comments.
+Ideally, I was hoping to create a content management system that allows developers to publish blog posts, read articles from other developers, and engage in discussions through comments.
 This application follows the Model-View-Controller (MVC) architectural pattern and utilizes technologies such as Handlebars.js, Sequelize ORM, and the express-session npm package for authentication.

-The motivation behind this project is to provide developers with a platform to share their thoughts, experiences, and expertise in the ever-evolving field of technology.
-By building a CMS-style blog site, developers can publish articles, interact with a community of like-minded individuals, and stay updated on the latest trends in the tech industry.

 ## Table of Contents
 - [Installation](Installation)